 Once Kubernetes is set up, you can use its API to deploy apps, such as web servers and databases.
 Or, you can use it to deploy an application you’ve written yourself, such as a Node.js, Java or Go application.

-Kubernetes is a large project.
-So do you need to learn Kubernetes because you’re going to be operating a cluster?
-Or do you only need to understand the developer side of Kubernetes?
-Figure that out, so that you can focus on the topics that matter, first.
+Kubernetes is a large project, and it serves both developers and admins (devops engineers).
+So, do you need to learn Kubernetes because you’re going to be operating a cluster?
+Or do you only need to know the developer side of Kubernetes?
+Figure this out first, so that you can focus on the topics that matter to you.

 Get access to a Kubernetes cluster, so you can get hands-on

-Kubernetes is primarily a Linux-based project (you’re most likely going to be running Linux containers) so take the opportunity to brush up on your Linux DevOps skills.
+Kubernetes is primarily a Linux-based project (you’ll most likely use Kubernetes to run Linux containers) so take the opportunity to brush up on your Linux DevOps skills or learn about some common Linux commands.

 Now you know what Kubernetes is for, and how it does it.
-It’s pretty cool, right?
+It seems interesting, right?
 Let’s jump into the resources, and see how you can start learning Kubernetes.

-Here are some of the best Kubernetes tutorials and courses which I’ve been recommending to people:
+Here are some of the best free Kubernetes tutorials and courses to try.
+These are solid and I recommend them all the time…

-When you click through into each module, you’ll get an interactive Kubernetes environment in your web browser, which you can use to learn and play.
-It uses Katacoda technology, so you don’t have to install anything on your computer.
-You just need a web browser.
+In each module of the course, you will get an interactive Kubernetes environment in your web browser, which you can use to learn and play.
+You don’t have to install anything on your computer, you just need a web browser!
+Awesome.

 To follow this tutorial, you just need a web browser.
 Behind the scenes, a virtual Kubernetes cluster is created for you.
 You don’t need to install anything.

 For some more advanced tutorials on this page, you might need your own Kubernetes cluster.
-See the next question below.
+See the next sections below.

-KubeAcademy is a set of video lessons from VMware’s instructors will really get you started, but you do need your own Kubernetes cluster to follow along.
+KubeAcademy is a set of video lessons from the instructors at VMware, and it will really get you started with Kubernetes.

-The lessons are really high quality and, at the time of writing, there is 30 hours of learning material.
+The lessons are really high quality and there’s almost 40 hours of learning material for you to explore.
 My favourite course is The Kubernetes Machine where you learn all about the inner workings of Kubernetes, including the data store (etcd), the Kube API and the scheduler.

 Can I install Kubernetes on my laptop?